 There’s more to see and do in Northern New Mexico than you can possibly do in a short visit.
 The area between Santa Fe and Taos is an amazingly rich and diverse area, both in natural beauty and culture.
 Spending an afternoon at the Tent Rocks National Monument is just one of the many things you can do when you visit our New Mexico Bed and Breakfast.

-is located between both Santa Fe and Taos, making it the perfect home base from which to launch your adventures.
+Our Inn is located between both Santa Fe and Taos, making it the perfect home base from which to launch your adventures.
 We offer a quiet respite out of the city, surrounded by quintessential New Mexico scenery.
 Our Innkeeper will happily help you plan to enjoy the very best of northern New Mexico and will leave you with a lasting impression of this magical place that will leave you wanting more.

 Come see what it means to experience New Mexico True.
 Book your room at our Bed and Breakfast Near Santa Fe today.